Top 50 Most Popular Cyberpunk Movies To Watch In 2025

 Fair

-Blade Runner 2049 is the sequel to the successful cyberpunk film Blade Runner.
-In this film, the two officers Rick Deckard and Gaff return to the sequel.
+Blade Runner 2049 is a visually stunning sequel to the iconic cyberpunk classic, Blade Runner.
+Returning characters like Officers Rick Deckard and Gaff play pivotal roles in this continuation of the original story.

 9